-- Tell the name of the young man who opened the door to Mr Holmes. - What did Holmes want to see? - Guess where Mr Merryweather took the others. - cellar: a room used for storage under a building
+- Here Tell the name of the young man who opened the door to Mr Holmes.

+- What did Holmes want to see?

+- Guess where

+Mr Merryweather

+took the others.

+- Strand : a famous place in London. - cellar : a room used for storage under a building

-Part II: What happened next - Dr Watson's Account
+Part II : What happened next - Dr Watson's Account